-The Library holds the Opie Collection, which was acquired in 1988, and contains approximately 20,000 books printed between the 16th and 20th centuries for children.
-Most of the collection has been reproduced on microfiche and readers are asked to use the fiche in the first instance (located in the Rare Books and Manuscripts Reading Room).
+The Library holds the Opie Collection, which was acquired in 1988 and contains approximately 20,000 children's books printed between the 16th and 20th centuries.
+Most of the collection has been reproduced on microfiche and readers are asked to use these in the first instance.
+Microfische are located in the Reference Area of the Rare Books & Manuscripts Reading Room.

 The majority of books for children were, and continue to be, acquired through legal deposit.
-A number of named early collections also hold significant early childrens books, including Douce, and items can be located in the printed books catalogue, available via SOLO (Search Oxford Libraries Online).
+A number of named early collections (such as Douce) also hold significant early children's books, and items can be located in the printed books catalogue available via SOLO (Search Oxford Libraries Online).

 Children's writers: Archives and manuscript collections